Incantatio (2020, Stage)

-Incantatio is a collaborative work between Stopgap Dance Company and a group of string musicians led by the solo musician called Matthew Sharp, who came up with the initial concept of this project.
-We’ve scheduled the initial creation period for this work in Autumn 2018.
-We are then looking to premiere and tour the work in and Spring and Autumn 2019.
+Incantatio is a collaborative performance between five dancers from Stopgap and five string musicians led by the solo musician Matthew Sharp, who came up with the initial concept of this project.
+We are looking to premiere and tour the work in Spring 2020.

 Matt and Stopgap Dance conducted an R&D in 2015 to see how music and dance can become integrated in a meaningful way.
 Matt (who is a multi-instrumentalist but first and foremost a cellist) was the one who came up with the initial concept.
 He told us that the act of making sound is innately physical – in Greek, the word 'melos' means both 'melody' and 'limb', and the collaborators all agreed to explore this fundamental connection between sound making and movement further.
 There was a sense that a genuine fusion of musicians and dancers could create a compelling and visceral live experience for audiences.
 We set out trialling our ideas to the hypnotic score of Incantatio by the Swiss French composer Richard Dubugnon, which resulted in this project adopting the same title.